PessimistA/CENG_479_PARALLEL_PROGRAMMING-/README.md

-# NLM Medical Image Filtering - Project Repository
+# NLM Solution With CUDA: Parallel Image Denoising For Medical Imaging

 ## Project Overview
 This repository contains the implementation and performance analysis of the Non-Local Means image denoising algorithm for medical images.
 It compares standard sequential CPU processing against parallel GPU processing using CUDA.
 The project tests both Global Memory and Shared Memory optimizations.